 My mother was my grandfather’s bosom friend’s daughter .
 My father loved my mother very much and eventually married her.

 Soon after I received a photograph ,exceedingly beautiful one of my wife.

-The chiselled features with deep set doe eyes , demurely innocence made me simply to fall in love with the photograph who is eventually the queen of my tender heart.
+The chiselled features with deep set dove eyes , demurely innocence made me simply to fall in love with the photograph who eventually became the queen of my tender heart.

 Interestingly the photograph framed in exclusively silvery designed frame adores my working desk in my home office.